 The Centre for Sino-Christian Studies (CSCS) was established in July 2001.
 Its predecessor was the Research Programme of Christianity in East Asian Contexts (1997-1999) under the David C. Lam Institute for East-West Studies.
-Although the Centre's history is short, its members have been for many years active in research in Christian thought, especially in the areas of theological, philosophical, and socio-political studies.
+Our members have been for many years active in research in Christian thought, especially in the areas of theological, philosophical, and socio-political studies.
 The establishment of the Centre, has served as a rallying point for integrating various individual research activities into major and more in-depth research projects within the Chinese context.

 Missions and Objectives